 Eve Clinics are a specialist private menopause clinic.
-Lead by doctors with extensive experience we take a holistic approach to treating the symptoms of menopause, offering both medical advice and treatment alongside non-surgical treatments, such as Mona Lisa laser touch to help to eradicate symptoms such as vaginal dryness and urinary incontinence.
+Lead by doctors with extensive experience in treating the symptoms of menopause, offering both medical advice and menopause treatments alongside non-surgical treatments, such as Mona Lisa laser touch to help to eradicate symptoms such as vaginal dryness and urinary incontinence.

 Menopause, in the majority of cases, is an entirely natural part of the ageing process for women.
 However, the symptoms and side effects of going through what’s dubbed as “the change of life” can make some women feel uncomfortable, unhappy, and in some instances, less like themselves.

 Our Menopause treatments are tailored to your needs, speak to one of our specialists to have a treatment plan made up.